-TWU's Master of Science in Food Science and Flavor Chemistry prepares you for a career as a flavor chemist.
+TWU's Master of Science in Food Science and Flavor Chemistry prepares you for a career as a food microbiologist or flavor chemist.

-Over the course of the required 30 semester credit hours, you will take classes in food and flavor chemistry, sensory evaluation, and food analysis.
-You may also declare a minor with this program.
+Over the course of the required 30 semester credit hours, you will take classes in food and flavor chemistry, flavor technology, sensory evaluation, and food analysis.
 A thesis is required.

 This program is offered at TWU's Denton campus.